-With this in mind, we’ve created an informative breakdown of the entire process with help from our TBI Mortgage professionals.
+With this in mind, we’ve created an informative breakdown of the entire process with help from our Toll Brothers Mortgage professionals.
 From pre-approval advice to answering frequently asked questions, we want to help ensure that your mortgage process runs as smoothly as possible.

 While we’re here to help guide and assist you during the mortgage process, you should also take the time beforehand to ensure you have everything ready for when the process begins.
 Here are four factors that lenders consider a mortgage approval:

 Your credit report is a significant factor when it comes to being approved for a mortgage.
 If you’re thinking of purchasing a new home, it’s crucial that you review your credit report for any errors that could prevent you from being approved.
 Thankfully, there are plenty of services that can provide you with a personalized credit report.
 By doing this before you apply, you’ll allow yourself time to clear up any mistakes before they become major inconveniences.